s7a7ic/TinkerELEC/README.md

 * Set automatically on boot with [autostart.sh](https://github.com/s7a7ic/TinkerELEC-Project/blob/main/scripts/autostart.sh)

 **Bluetooth (internal)**
-* Can currently only connect to one device; every secondary device gets a timeout on connect
+* On kernel version below 6.17 it connects only to one device; every secondary device gets a timeout on connect
-* Works on kernel 6.17+ or can be fixed with a Bluetooth USB dongle

 **Wireless LAN**
 * WPA3 isn't supported by the alternative driver